 3. How we use your information

-We also create and use anonymous and de-identified information to assess, improve and develop our business, products and services, and for similar research and analytics purposes.
+General Business Operations.
+Where necessary to the administration of our general business, accounting, record keeping, and legal functions.
+We also create and use Usage Data to assess, improve and develop our business, products and services, and for similar research and analytics purposes.
 This information is not generally subject to the restrictions in this Policy, provided it does not identify and could not be used to identify a particular individual.

 4. When we disclose your information

-We may share aggregate or de-identified information with third parties for research, marketing, analytics and other purposes, provided such information does not identify a particular individual.
+be transferred to others in Tripgrid’s sole discretion.
+We may share Usage Data with third parties for research, marketing, analytics and other purposes, provided such information does not identify a particular individual.

 5. Information we track automatically